johngeorgewright/coffee-views/README.md

 module.exports = class Layout extends Base

-  # The #render() method is automatically called when rendering the view
+  # The #render() method is automatically called when rendering the view in express
   render: ->
     doctype 5
     html ->